Man bag aka Tactical Pouch.

 The bag is closed and the strap and clip wraps the whole bat up nice and tight.

-At right the bag open: Undo the strap and a velcro flap and the bag opens out.
-There are a total of six pockets protected by zips and six pouches for cards etc.
+The bag open: Undo the strap and a velcro flap and the bag opens out.
+There are a total of six pockets protected by zips and six pouches for cards

 So what am I packing: leather pouch with some cash and drivers licence, leather pouch with cards and cash, leather pouch which contains four Kaweco Al Sport pens and a small Apica notebook plus 3 small and 2 large ink cartridges, An A7 Apica notebook, A Rhodia A7 web book dotted, two Kaweco ink cartridge sleeves, Finepix S8600 digital camera.
 Not shown 2 Blackwing pencils, rubber and small ruler.
 There is also a small zippered pouch in the main flap with a Tile and room for a torch, keys etc.